devent/zimbra_docker/README.md

         zmconfigd               Running
 ```

-* Need to mount `/var` and `/etc` because the Zimbra setup modifies files in
+* Need to mount `/opt/zimbra`, `/var` and `/etc` because the Zimbra setup
-those directories that need to be preserved.
+modifies files in those directories and those modifications must be preserved.
+Below is a list of the modified files.

 ```
 docker diff zimbra